 What is Hokkaido famous for?

-Hokkaido is famous, among travelers, for the ski fields of Niseko.
-Other attractions, experiences and products people might know include the Hakodate night view, Asahikawa Zoo, lavender fields of Furano, Sapporo beer and the culture of the indigenous Ainu people.
+Hokkaido is most famous, among foreign travelers, for the ski fields of Niseko.
+Other attractions, experiences and products people might know include the Hakodate night view, Asahiyama Zoo, lavender fields of Furano, Sapporo Beer and the culture of the indigenous Ainu people.
+However, Hokkaido travel is as boundless as the island is huge, so please: Don’t feel boxed in by these suggestions.

 How many days in Hokkaido is enough?